Labor would make it 'almost impossible' for Tories to win again, says Boris Johnson Ally - ExBulletin

 We will become a country of coalition governments and outright governments will be a thing of the past.

-Keir Star appears to be on track to win the next election, but Labor may not win a majority.
+Keir Starmer appears to be on track to win the next election, but Labor may not secure a majority.

 Labor could choose to ask the Lib Dems to support them in government, with Ed Daveys’ party likely to demand electoral reform as the price of cooperation.